GHorningKane/comp333bartekgavin/README.md

 # HW2 Readme section

+# Setting up Development Environment:

-# PHPMyAdmin Initial Image
+# PHPMyAdmin Initial Image:
 <img width="1440" alt="image" src="https://github.com/GHorningKane/comp333ianbartekgavin/assets/140963707/85b44fac-b479-4385-8077-45267ad70b3d">

-# Table Structure: 'users' Table
+# Table Structure: 'users' Table:
 <img width="1436" alt="image" src="https://github.com/GHorningKane/comp333ianbartekgavin/assets/140963707/b7d40640-7b22-4f2e-93aa-f64c191aa41b">

-# Table Structure: 'ratings' Table
+# Table Structure: 'ratings' Table:
 <img width="1439" alt="image" src="https://github.com/GHorningKane/comp333ianbartekgavin/assets/140963707/ba0f812b-084c-4804-ae65-73a1fd0ef2e1">

 # User can only rate once:
 The same user does not have the ability to enter the same entry twice without seeing this error

-# Users must have a login, no duplicate users are allowed, and users stay logged in
+# Users must have a login, no duplicate users are allowed, and users stay logged in:
 In the instance someone attempts to sign up with a duplicate user they are met with this error

 # The registration asks for users to enter their passwords twice to ensure correctness: